-Do not let students go anywhere just to get out of class.
-Be sure his/her reason for leaving the classroom is legitimate and necessary.
-A student must be given a pass to leave you class.
+Students are sent to school to learn.
+Students should never be sent in the hallway unsupervised, roaming the halls, nor be sent to any location without a pass.
+A student must be given a pass to leave your class.
 If he/she does not have a pass, they will be asked to return to your class.
 When a student is assigned to you, you are responsible for him/her.
-Students are not to be sent away from school on errands without admin. approval.
-All teachers and staff have equal authority over general conduct of students.
-Do not ignore misbehavior anywhere.
+All teachers and staff have equal authority over the general conduct of students.
+Do not ignore misbehavior anywhere, and assist colleagues with students that may exhibit difficult behaviors.